zhafranzainal/python-chatbot/README.md

 2. **Quote Bot**: This bot fetches and shares inspirational quotes using the ZenQuotes API.
 It's perfect for adding a touch of motivation to your server.

-3. **Translation Bot**: Communicate with users from around the world!
+3. **Translator Bot**: Communicate with users from around the world!
 This bot translates messages from one language to another using the Google Translate API.

-4. **Horoscope Bot**: Dive into the world of astrology!
+4. **Daily Horoscope Bot**: Dive into the world of astrology!
 This bot provides daily horoscopes based on zodiac signs, complete with captivating zodiac sign images.

+5. **Food Recommender Bot**: This bot offers meal recommendations for different times of the day - breakfast, lunch, and dinner.
+It responds to user requests with a variety of food choices, making it a handy tool for deciding what to eat with images of the recommended foods for a visual delight.

+6. **Food Ordering Bot**: This bot guides users through the process of ordering food, displaying a menu with options, calculating the total bill, and confirming the order.

 ## Usage